microsponsors/registry-contract/README.md

 #### Install
 * Install 0x dependencies: `$ npm install`

-_Note:_ In `/migrations/2_deploy_contracts.js`, the second argument to `.deploy()` must be the 0x Exchange contract that the Whitelist forwards the order to after whitelist validation.
-Latest [0x smart contract addresses can be found here](https://github.com/0xProject/0x-monorepo/tree/development/packages/contract-addresses).

 _Note:_ Dependency versions are locked for safety/ consistency.
 Updates to package dependencies will happen manually on a case-by-case basis.